 Drop the torch.
 Close your eyes.
 Seek truth.

 The wound in my leg festers with the despair of the lives I’ve taken.
 The bullet is infected with grime and the memory of my crime.

 A white squall impairs my view.
 My sunburnt eyes gaze upon a lumbering darkness on the horizon, imposing its will on this winter landscape.
 The behemoth begins to take its shape.

 A hearth burns visible through the stained glass.
 My hands crack from the snow, my leg aches from the chase.
 My crutch abandoned in search of a new one, I hobble towards the light.
 I can feel the heat through my blackened toes.

-Attended to by robed figures engulfed in plumes of sage, my senses are overwhelmed, my sense of belonging satiated, Abandoned my entire life outside in the blistering tundra, walk now towards the light.
+Attended to by robed figures engulfed in plumes of sage, my senses are overwhelmed, my sense of belonging satisfied.
+Abandoned my entire life outside in the blistering tundra, I walk now towards the light.
 I can feel the heat through my blackened soul.

 Do we give up all that we are for something greater than ourselves in hope that our selflessness will be rewarded selfishly?
 We’ve lost our identity.

-Pulling the bloated corpse of our brother from the ocean has tested our resolve, has shaken us to the core. this was a war he could not win.
+Pulling the bloated corpse of our brother from the ocean has tested our resolve. this was a war he could not win.
 We bear witness to his defeat.
 We stand as pallbearers to his legacy.